Neurofeedback for Depression & Other Mental Health Issues

 Additionally, the newer 19 sensor S-Loretta system allows the clinician to obtain your unique EEG patterns in key locations of your brain that provide a brain map with specific training codes for your brain training.
 This enhances the neurofeedback effectiveness, as the EEG training is targeted to your unique deviant higher or slower frequency brainwaves to bring them to optimal and typical functioning.

 As mentioned earlier, we often turn to therapy and medications for the treatment of depression, anxiety, ADHD, OCD, and sleep.
-Despite the time needed for therapy and the side effects of medications, we often consider how neurobiology could play a significant role in maintaining symptoms.
+Despite the time needed for therapy and the side effects of medications, we often don’t consider how neurobiology could play a significant role in maintaining symptoms.

-Neurofeedback is an effective, FDA-approved, safe, non-invasive, and non-pharmacological intervention that should be considered as a type of therapy for mental health struggles, in addition to therapy and medications.
+Neurofeedback therapy is an effective, FDA-approved, safe, non-invasive, and non-pharmacological intervention that should be considered as a type of therapy for mental health struggles, in addition to therapy and medications.
 Science and technology have made great strides in enhancing wellness and performance, and we should continue to explore neurofeedback as a learning process that can reduce symptoms and lead to long-term improvement in mental health and wellness.